clonergan3/4180lasersecurity/readme.md

 <img width="400" alt="Node-Red" src="https://github.com/clonergan3/4180lasersecurity/assets/167137160/7731e47a-cf5c-4513-9027-d36b6a31b03a">

 Note that a delay function node was added so that the user will receive 1 image every 2 seconds.
 This prevents an overflow of push notifications should the light sensor be triggered multiple times in a row.
-Furthermore, to access the camera and Pushbullet nodes, the following two packages have to be installed first under 'Manage palette':
+Furthermore, to access the camera and Pushbullet nodes, the following two packages have to be installed first under _Manage palette_:

 <img width="400" alt="nr_cam" src="https://github.com/clonergan3/4180lasersecurity/assets/167137160/421ad3b5-1a24-472f-a8cc-b23aeb9fd851">
 <br />
 <img width="400" alt="nr_pushbullet" src="https://github.com/clonergan3/4180lasersecurity/assets/167137160/1fabcbdf-210e-43a0-a4ff-53911b036ef9">

-While the camera node can be used as is, the Pushbullet nodes needs to be configured.
-The editor looks like the following:
+While the camera node can be used as is, the Pushbullet node first needs to be configured.
+Double-clicking on the node opens the editor that looks as follows:

 <img width="686" alt="Pushbullet_config" src="https://github.com/clonergan3/4180lasersecurity/assets/167137160/4ed155c4-ab3e-46fa-adb4-025540ea0c9b">

-The most important step is to add the API-key from your Pushbullet account to the node setting under Config/Edit pushbullet-config node.
-Device ID allows the user to select all the devices the push notification should be sent to.
-Once the Type has been set to file, because the image should be pushed, a title for the push notification can be chosen.
+The most important step is to add the API-key from your Pushbullet account to the node setting under _Config/Edit pushbullet-config node_. _Device ID_ allows the user to select all devices that should receive the push notification.
+Once the _Type_ has been set to file, because an image should be pushed, a _Title_ for the push notification can be chosen.

 ## Usage
 To use the security system, the user must enter the code (default: 1324), a space, and the